What is World Food Day?

 Before Nuru Nigeria began working in the area, Bless and her community were struggling to access basic vegetables.
 “We didn’t know about growing things like cucumber, pumpkin leaves, tomatoes, or okra,” she recalls.
 For Bless, fluted pumpkin was a lifeline in treating anemia, but she had to travel long distances to other communities in order to get them.
 The travel placed additional physical and financial stress on Bless.

-When Nuru Nigeria introduced farmers to a simple, sustainable way of growing their own vegetables at home, Bless learned how to cultivate vegetable crops, “Now, we no longer need to buy okra or pumpkin leaves from the market.
+When Nuru Nigeria introduced farmers to this simple, sustainable way of growing their own vegetables at home, Bless learned how to cultivate vegetable crops, “Now, we no longer need to buy okra or pumpkin leaves from the market.
 We grow them ourselves, and sometimes even sell them to earn money.”
 Bless says, “Our food has improved, and so has our health.”

 Permagardens not only support access to healthy foods, but they bring financial opportunities to women in the community, as they sell excess produce for additional income.
 Furthermore, for Bless, the social impact has been just as profound, “Our neighbors now come to my place to buy vegetables, and we’ve started to interact with each other more than ever.”
-This newfound social cohesion has strengthened bonds in the community, creating a sense of unity that had been missing in many places in northeast Nigeria due to previous conflicts.
+This social cohesion has strengthened bonds in the community, creating a sense of unity that had been missing in many places in northeast Nigeria due to previous conflicts.

 World Food Day #FoodHeroes: Meet Florence